sil-co/shelners-blog/README.md

 # Shelner's Blog

-Shelner's Blog is a simple blog website built with modern web technologies.
+Shelner's Blog is a simple blog website built with web technologies.
-It allows read, update, and delete blog posts(only owner...).
+It allows read, update blog posts(only owner...).
-The project is powered by React (with React Router v7 and TailwindCSS) on the frontend, and Spring Boot with MySQL (running on Docker) on the backend.
+The project is powered by React (with React Router v7 and TailwindCSS) on the frontend, Spring Boot or ASP.NET Core Web API and MySQL (running on Docker) on the backend.

+**Use either Spring-Boot or ASP.NET as backend.**

 ## 🚀 Technologies Used